2009

 Peaches & Butterscotch Desert ($10.75) Roasted O’henry peaches & Fresh Peach Sorbet, Butterscotch Coated Meringues, Buttermilk Panna Cotta had a little bit of everything and tasted great.
 So many different tastes made it a fun dessert.

-Boulevard San Francisco Rhubarb Sorbet
+Boulevard San Francisco butterscotch dessert

 Triple Chocolate Napoleon Cake ($11) banana chocolate streusel, fleur de sel caramel, cocoa nib ice cream was very rich and came warm out of the oven.
 Light but chocolaty.